dustinpfister/blog_posts/_posts/vuejs-compile.md

 ## 3 - Conclusion

 Once a developer has a good grasp of render functions, templates and the compile global method they then have a good grasp on how to go about creating a view to be used with a vuejs project.
+I do not always go with render functions thus far, but when I do it is often because I am in a situation in which I have to.
+Static templates do have there limitations and render functions are there to help address those limitations.